Carnitine, Acylcarnitines and β-Oxidation of Fatty Acids

 Function of carnitine in mitochondrial long-chain fatty acid oxidation

-This is a greatly simplified account of the process, and at least 25 proteins are involved both in the transport and β-oxidation aspects, some of which are organized into at least three functional subdomains, one associated with the outer mitochondrial membrane, one with the inner mitochondrial membrane and the other in the matrix.
-There are three isoforms of CPT I, each present in characteristic tissues, CPT IA in liver and kidney, CPT IB in heart and skeletal muscle and CPT IC in the brain, and while CPT IA and CPT IB are the main enzymes involved in the transfer of long-chain fatty acids into mitochondria for oxidation, the lesser-known CPT IC may be a sensor of lipid metabolism in neurons.
+This is a greatly simplified account of the process, and at least 25 proteins take part both in the transport and β-oxidation aspects, some of which are organized into at least three functional subdomains, one associated with the outer mitochondrial membrane, one with the inner mitochondrial membrane and the other in the matrix.
+There are three isoforms of CPT I, each present in characteristic tissues, CPT IA in liver and kidney, CPT IB in heart and skeletal muscle and CPT IC in the brain, and while CPT IA and CPT IB are the main enzymes for the transfer of long-chain fatty acids into mitochondria for oxidation, the lesser-known CPT IC may be a sensor of lipid metabolism in neurons.
 Malonyl-CoA generated by acetyl-CoA carboxylase - isoform 2 (ACC2) binds with high affinity to each of the carnitine palmitoyltransferase isoforms and is a factor in the regulation of the transfer of fatty acids into the mitochondrial matrix and thence their oxidation.
 When the energy demand is high, inhibition of the isoform ACC2 of acetyl-CoA carboxylase increases fatty acid oxidation, while inhibition of the isoform ACC1 decreases fatty acid synthesis.
 Carnitine palmitoyltransferases are also present in peroxisomes where some similar reactions may occur.

 In contrast, short-chain fatty acids at least up to octanoate can permeate the inner mitochondrial membrane in non-esterified form, and they are activated to their CoA-derivatives in the mitochondrial matrix for use in energy-dependent mitochondrial processes.